ekaterin17/YSDA/README.md

 # YSDA
-Here is my work from Yandex School of Data Analysis
+Here is my tasks and homeworks from Yandex School of Data Analysis